 That’s where you step in.

-Arguably the most important (and definitely the first) role of area sales managers is to implement a sales process that guides their team’s decision on how to effectively manage this time and decide who to spend it with.
+Arguably the most important (and definitely the first) role of area sales managers is to implement a sales management process that guides their team’s decision on how to effectively manage this time and decide who to spend it with.

 Or in other words, the identification and prioritization of your key prospects and clients.